 - Monitor, treat and transport patients affected by CO.

-- In cases involving rental units, fire officials will contact the Building Inspections Bureau, Department of PAI, for calls involving more than 50 ppm of CO.
-The Department of PAI will ensure that any necessary work is properly permitted and performed by a qualified, licensed contractor.
+- In cases involving rental units, fire officials will contact Department of Permits, Approvals and Inspections for calls involving more than 50 ppm of CO.
+PAI will ensure that any necessary work is properly permitted and performed by a qualified, licensed contractor.

 Education and Prevention